 This article is part of our Joint and Hoof Health Awareness Month brought to you by Cosequin Joint Health Supplements.

-Feeding a supplement regularly can also with healthy hoof growth.
-The nutrient biotin has been shown to encourage growth and improve horn quality.
-Methionine and lysine are important for protein production in horse hooves.
-And copper and zinc play important roles in the formation of protein.
+The nutrient biotin has been shown to encourage hoof growth and improve horn quality.
+Methionine and lysine are important for protein production in horse hooves, and copper and zinc play important roles in the formation of protein.
 You can find all those ingredients in Cosequin’s ASU Joint & Hoof Pellets.

-Learn More about Joint and Hoof Health Month Here:
+Learn more about Joint and Hoof Health Awareness Month here: